catalyzeio/paas-cli-reference/combined_docs.md

 # Files

 The `files` command gives access to service files on your environment's services.
-Service files can include nginx configs, SSL certificates, and any other file that might be injected into your running service.
+Service files can include Nginx configs, SSL certificates, and any other file that might be injected into your running service.
 The files command can not be run directly but has sub commands.

 ## Files Download